saifaustcse/api-best-practices/README.md

 6. **Fragment:** The fragment identifies a specific section within the resource, such as an anchor or target location in an HTML document.
 It is indicated by a hash "#" followed by the fragment identifier.
 The fragment is not sent to the server but is used by the client to navigate within the retrieved resource.

 A complete URL may or may not include all of these parts, depending on the specific resource being accessed and the use case.
-For example, a simple URL without a query string and fragment might look like this: "https://www.example.com/products."
-On the other hand, a more complex URL with all parts included could look like this: "https://www.example.com/products/shoes?color=blue#details."

 **Rest API Example URL for Testing:**